ussyed11/Covid-19-Impact-on-Mental-Illness-in-USA/README.md

 ## Machine Learning

 We started loading a mock up data set to initiate the supervised machine learning model by choosing the linear regression model.
+We will also use k-mean clustering to predict the ideal location for the prospect mental wellness centers.

 ## Initial Google Slides: